How to Retire in Canada

 • The main business functions must be carried out in Canada

-Atlantic Immigration Pilot
+Atlantic Immigration Program (AIP)

 Provincial Nominee Program

 You will have to have the relevant skills sets, credentials and employment experience to meet the needs of the province or territory you apply to.
 Every region has its own streams or pathways and requirements for this process.
-This means that the demand for skill sets will differ from province to province.
+This means the demand for skill sets will differ from province to province.

 Cultural Occupations that qualify to work in Canada include: